Motor tics

 • The heterogeneity of Tourette syndrome poses a challenge, as individuals may respond differently to neurofeedback.

-• Lack of standardized protocols across studies makes it difficult to draw consistent conclusions.
+• The lack of standardized protocols across studies makes it difficult to draw consistent conclusions.

-• Larger, well-controlled studies with long-term follow-up are needed to establish the efficacy and generalizability of neurofeedback for TS.
+• More extensive, well-controlled studies with long-term follow-up are needed to establish the efficacy and generalizability of neurofeedback for TS.

-In conclusion, while there is some promising evidence supporting the effectiveness of neurofeedback for Tourette syndrome, further research is necessary to establish standardized protocols, determine optimal electrode placements, and address the variability in treatment outcomes.
-Neurofeedback for Tourette syndrome holds potential as a complementary
+In conclusion, while some promising evidence supports the effectiveness of neurofeedback for Tourette syndrome, further research is necessary to establish standardized protocols, determine optimal electrode placements, and address the variability in treatment outcomes.
+Neurofeedback for Tourette syndrome holds the potential to be a complementary

 Add a Comment